What is the opportunity?

-The bond sale offers attractive benefits to individual investors including prices and yields that match those available to institutional investors and the potential for stable income through the call dates.
-Interest on the Series AR bonds is exempt from federal income tax and, for California residents, exempt from state income tax.
+The bond sale offers attractive benefits to individual investors, including prices and yields that match those available to institutional investors, the potential for stable income through the call dates, and, for California residents, federal and state tax-exemption on the bond coupon payments.

 How to place an order